anisimovsergey/lumino-esp/docs/setup.md

 As soon as the device successfully connects to a WiFi network, the network identifier as well as the required password are stored in the device and used in the reconnection attempts.

-In the connected state the WiFi access point created by the device in the initial state, gets disabled but the user can still access the device settings page through the WiFi network the device now connected to.
-For doing that, the user, while being connected to the same network, needs to open the settings page in a Web browser.
-The name of page corresponds to the device name followed by `.local` suffix (e.g. device_r2d2.local).
+In the connected state the WiFi access point created by the device in the initial state, gets eventually disabled (see [silent state](#silent_state)) but the user can still access the device settings page through the WiFi network the device now connected to.
+For doing that, the user, while being connected to the same network, needs to run the software coming with the device.

-On the device settings page the user can disconnect the device from the WiFi network.
+Using the software, the user change manipulate the device settings and can also disconnect the device from the WiFi network.
 In this case, the device erases the current network identifier and password, disconnects from the network and switches back to the [initial state](#initial_state).
 The same effect can be achieved by pressing the reset button.

 If the device losses the WiFi connection, due to a restart of some issues with the network itself, it starts automatically reconnecting using the network identifier and the password stored in the device memory.

 ## <a name="silent_state"></a> The silent state

-If the device is in the initial state and the user doesn't connect to its WiFi network in 5 minutes or loses the connection and doesn't reconnect for the same period of time, the device gets switched to the silent state by shutting down its WiFi access point.
+If the device is in the initial or connected state and the user doesn't connect to its WiFi network in 5 minutes or disconnects from it and doesn't reconnect for the same period of time, the device is switched to the silent state by shutting down its WiFi access point.

-In order to reset the device into the initial state and enable the access point, the user needs to simply switch it off and on again.
+In order to enable the access point, the user needs to simply switch it off and on again.